hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 assassinated two years ago during a demonstration intended to show that bahānāmati was mere superstition.
-Initially, it was suspected to be the handiwork of the followers of śrī śrī śrī khaḍā daṇḍā bābājī, who was reputed to have performed many miracles according to his devotees.
+Initially, it was suspected to be the handiwork of the followers of śrī śrī śrī khaḍā daṇḍā bābājī, who was reputed to have performed many miracles according tohis devotees.
 He had been debunked and exposed as a fraud by Dr. Assolkar.
 However, the police found no involvement of the organization of the godman despite a thorough investigation.
 In course of another investigation concerning